mailprocessing/mailprocessing/docs/reference/options_common.rst

 --dry-run
     just log what should have been done; implies --once -l FILE, --logfile=FILE
-    send log to FILE instead of the default (~/.maildirproc/log) --log-level=INTEGER
+    send log to FILE instead of the default (~/.maildirproc/log-imap for imapproc and ~/.maildirproc/log-maildir for maildirproc).
+If you are running multiple maildirproc or imapproc instances, you must specify a dedicated log file for each of these.
+--log-level=INTEGER
     only include log messages with this log level or lower; defaults to 1